-James Tarkowski completed a free transfer move to Everton from Burnley in summer 2022 following six personally outstanding years with the Turf Moor club.
+James Tarkowski completed a free transfer move to Everton from Burnley in summer 2022 following six outstanding years with the Turf Moor club.

-The defender played 194 Premier League games for Burnley and in each of the five seasons prior to his exit started more than 30 top-flight matches.
+Before his Blues move, the defender played 194 Premier League games for Burnley and in each of the five seasons prior to his exit started more than 30 top-flight matches.

 Tarkowski, who has two England caps after a debut against Italy in March 2018, joined Burnley from Brentford in the closing months of 2015/16, arriving in time for a small part in the club’s Championship-winning campaign.